lalich/KalePjcT1/readme.md

 - **DONE LINK ABOVE** Build initial wireframe for the application.
 - **DONE API LINK BELOW and on js.js** 3/26 Determine the API in order to determine bull vs bear.
 - **DONE NEED TO USE MULTIPLE API CALLS FOR DATA, MAY ADJUST DATA CALLS**  Build framework and ensure data can be used without error with API.
--/5/27 Implement ALGO (I use routinely) for BvB if else statement for redirection to Bull or Bear Page.
+- **DONE** Implement ALGO (I used routinely in my original trading days) for BvB if else statement for redirection to Bull or Bear Page.
 - **DONE** Design HTML pages for Bull and Bear inlie with Wireframe design.
 - **NO IDEA IF THIS WAS DONE RIGHT BUT LOOKING FORWARD TO TESTING IT, CONSULSTED THE INTERENT A LOT TO WRITE THE CODE, CHAT GPT WAS HELPFUL** Build out transition of shaking BvB 8-ball.
-- 5/30 test the app out and share with friends for first feedback.
+- **DONE** test the app out and share with friends for first feedback.
-- 5/31 update based on feedback sample.
 - 6/1 create take me back buttons on bull v bear
+- 6/2 make the 8 ball dance!
+- 6/2 update based on feedback sample.
+- 6/2 prepare to present
+- 6/3 present and ask for feedback for the next itteration of StonkyBvB